cchdo/hdo-metadata/README.md

 ====================================
 Has the following metadata sets:

-* Paramter Nmaes/Descriptions
+* Parameter Names/Descriptions
 * Ship/platform codes
 * ISO Alpha-2 and ISO Alpha-3 country codes

-Project contains the canonical set of paramters used by CCHDO for data processing, the paramter list in the exchange documentation is automatically generated from this data.
+Project contains the canonical set of parameters used by CCHDO for data processing, the parameter list in the exchange documentation is automatically generated from this data.
 The internal processing software also uses this data.